College with a Family Support Team

 Who is eligible to enroll in FFD?

-Parents who have at least one child under the age of 18 and live in Washington County.
+Parents who have at least one child under the age of 18 and live in Washington County are eligible.
+FFD serves families with incomes up to 225% of the federal poverty level.

 Can I attend if I was “not successful” attending college before?